Growing Up Inside Change

 A major study on how Gen Alpha see the world and what it takes to connect.

-Today’s 10–16-year-olds are coming of age at a time when the systems that once set a clear path into adulthood are in flux.
+Today’s 10–16-year-olds provide the most visible view into Gen Alpha right now, navigating a world where the systems that once set a clear path into adulthood are shifting in real-time.

-This is not just an in-between age.
+This isn’t just an in-between age.
 It’s an in-between era.

 What's Inside

-This study explores what it means to grow up with everything moving at once, and how this shapes how 10–16s think, connect and navigate it.
+This study explores what it means to grow up with everything moving at once, and how this shapes how 10–16s think, connect and navigate the world.

-Built through qualitative exploration at scale, using digital-native methods and cultural analysis, it brings a more complete picture of Gen Alpha’s lived experience, beyond trends and simplified narratives.
+Built through qualitative exploration at scale, using digital-native methods and cultural analysis, it captures Gen Alpha’s lived experience beyond trends and what numbers alone can show.

 It is structured in two parts.

-Part Two brings this into focus — mapping how culture is reorganising, and the roles brands and organisations can step into to shape effective programs, communication and policy.
+Part Two brings this into focus — mapping how culture is reorganising, and translating youth voice into clear roles for brands and organisations to shape programs, communication and policy.

 Email us at hello@youngkind.co to get a copy of the report.